Oxide (Noz) and Its Effects on the Body

 When used directly from a tank or canister, noz has the potential to cause cold-related burns to the lips, throat, and skin because of the temperature of N2O.
 When used from a tank, the pressure has the potential to damage to the lungs.

 In large quantities, it may cause more severe effects.
 For instance, a user might experience a loss in blood pressure.
-The person may faint from a single use.
+The person may faint from a single-use.
 It is even possible for the person to have a heart attack or die suddenly from asphyxiation.
 The National Institutes of Health published material that described 20 deaths associated with the use of recreational N2O from either anesthesia tanks, whipped cream machine dispensers, or whipped cream cans.
-One of the deaths were from a racing fuel tank.
+One of the deaths was from a racing fuel tank.
 Autopsy results all suggested asphyxia as the cause of death.

 What Are the Negative Long-Term Health Effects?

 Doing whip-its or abusing noz in any other form has the potential to cause long-term effects on a person’s health.
-It causes brain cells to die as result of the oxygen deprivation known as hypoxia.
+It causes brain cells to die as a result of the oxygen deprivation known as hypoxia.
 The brain damage can be permanent.

 A person’s body requires vitamin B12 for normal brain function and nervous system function.
 It is vital in the formation of healthy red blood cells and DNA.
 Individuals who use noz regularly reduce their availability of B12.
 This has an impact on the nerves in both the upper and lower extremities.
 It oftentimes results in numbers in the toes or fingers, which may or may not be permanent.
 It is possible for other nerve damage to occur, such as limb spasms.